vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

   locally-stored part must reach before it is uploaded.
 Due to the limitations of the S3 API, this has an minimum value of 5MB, which is also the default value when `upload_interval` is set.
-- `upload_interval` (duration or enum): How often should the sink complete the upload process and initiate a new one.
-If this is unset, the existing batch-based object creation mechanism is used.
-In addition to common interval specifications (ie `"15 minutes"`, etc), the following values are permitted:
+- `upload_interval` (string): When should the sink complete the upload process and initiate a new one.
+If this is unset, the existing batch-based object creation mechanism is used. the following values are permitted:
-  - `"minutely"`: Complete the upload at the end of the minute exactly.
   - `"hourly"`: Complete the upload at the end of the hour exactly.
-  - `"daily"`: Complete the upload at midnight each day.
+  - `"daily"`: Complete the upload at midnight local time each day.
-- `upload_incomplete` (boolean): Controls if the sink will upload parts and assemble the upload on shutdown.
-This causes data to be persisted to S3 across restarts, but will cause the creation of multiple objects where normally there would only be one.
-Defaults to `false`.
+  - `"at TIME"`: Complete the upload at a specific time each day.

 ### Implementation